- Special Resources

 Maundy Thursday Service Year B

-This is a reflective Tenebrae service, which includes “symbols” that can be used to visualize each of the passages of Scripture that portray the Last Supper, Betrayal, Arrest and Crucifixion of Jesus.
+Both of these are a reflective Tenebrae service, which include “symbols” that can be used to visualize each of the passages of Scripture that portray the Last Supper, Betrayal, Arrest and Crucifixion of Jesus.

 Maundy Thursday Living Last Supper